 UC Riverside is leading an effort that could help ensure food security and improve the worst effects of climate change — by studying rock-eating bacteria and fungi.
 These microbes break apart chemical bonds in deep underground layers of rocks, then die and release nutrients such as nitrogen and phosphorus into the soil.
 Aside from fertilizer...

 Algae could compete with petroleum as the fuel of the future if only the process of growing it was more efficient.
-Thanks to a fellowship from the Link Foundation , it soon could be.
-Elizabeth Hann, a doctoral student in plant biology at UC Riverside, is using the two-year, $60,000 fellowship to test whether she...
+Thanks to a fellowship from the Link Foundation, it soon could be.
+Elizabeth Hann, a doctoral student in plant biology at UC Riverside, is using the two-year, $60,000 fellowship to test whether she can...